UC-Davis-molecular-computing/scadnano/README.md

 **Right-click:**
 Some items can be right-clicked (or Ctrl-clicked on Mac) to bring up a context menu.
 For such items the browser's normal right-click is disabled.
 To see the browser's normal right-click menu on such items, press Shift + right-click. (**Note for cadnano users:** Some features of cadnano are available in this way, for example assigning a DNA sequence or a color to a strand.)

+Right-clicking on a crossover or loopout lets one toggle between a crossover or loopout or change the length of a loopout.
+Setting length to a positive integer converts to a loopout and setting a length of 0 converts a loopout to a crossover.

 ## Menu

 The menu layout is currently hacky and will [change to something more elegant in the future](https://github.com/UC-Davis-molecular-computing/scadnano/issues/63).